nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

    $ git clone https://gitlab.com/your-user-name/ns-3-dev
    $ cd ns-3-dev-git

-In this example we used the HTTPS address, but if you have a permissive setup, it is recommended to use the git + ssh address to avoid the username/password typing at each request.
+In this example we used the HTTPS address because in some place the git + ssh address is blocked by firewalls.
+If are not under this constraint, it is recommended to use the git + ssh address to avoid the username/password typing at each request.

 Naming conventions
 ==================

 Git is able to fetch and push changes to several repositories, each of them is called ``remote``.
 With time, you probably will have many remotes, each one with many branches.
 To avoid confusion, it is recommended to give meaningful names to the remotes; in the following, we will use ``origin`` to indicate the ns-3-dev repository in your personal namespace (your forked version, server-side) and ``nsnam`` to indicate the ns-3-dev repository in the nsnam namespace, server-side.

 Add the official ns-3 repository as remote upstream
 ***************************************************